sanjalinair12/TaskPrioritizationAlgorithm/README.md

 ## Installation
 ------------

-1. Clone the repository: `git clone https://github.com/sanjalinair12/Task_Prioritization_Algorithm.git`
+1. Clone this repository using the git clone command
 2. Install the required libraries: `pip install numpy`

    ## Usage